cyberark/cyberark-conjur-cli/README.md

 client = Client(conjurrc_data, credentials_provider=credentials_provider, ssl_verification_mode=ssl_verification_mode)
 ```

-* ssl_verification_mode = `SslVerificationMode` enum that states what is the certificate verification technique we will
+* ssl_verification_mode = `SslVerificationMode` enum that states which certificate verification technique to
   use when making the api request

 After creating the client we can login to conjur and start using it.
 Example of usage: